VinnyIGuess/vinnyiguess.github.io/_posts/2026-03-05-NTFS-Bypass.md

 `+0x68` (104) → starting LBA

-This is later passed to the function `IoBuildSynchronousFsdRequest` using `IRP_MJ_READ`, allowing for arbitrary read of disk sectors from user mode.
+This is later passed to the function `IoBuildSynchronousFsdRequest` using `IRP_MJ_READ`, allowing for arbitrary read of disk sectors from user mode, effectively bypassing NTFS rescritions entirely.

 ```
 v16 = IoBuildSynchronousFsdRequest(